 "Monthly Fuel Gas Received means, for any month of calculation thereof, the amount of Fuel Gas actually received by ENA from Customer during such month pursuant to the terms hereof.

-"New Compressor Motor" means the General Electric Model MX-182 8,000-HP electric motor, variable speed drive and gear box provided by ENA and installed at the Compressor Station, which electric motor converts electrical energy into HP-hours.

 "Past Due Rate" shall have the meaning as set forth in Section 4.1.